cobyeastwood/blue-bot/README.md

 			Check(m1.Ticker, EMA)
 		}

-	Later a custom strategy can be added.
+	Later a custom strategy can be added and placed inside the following code block on [line 48](https://github.com/cobyeastwood/BlueBot/blob/master/main.go#L48).
 	<br/>

 		for {